swcarpentry/training-course/curriculum.md

 ***4. To develop mastery, students must acquire component skills, practice integrating them, and know when to apply what they have learned.***

-It&#8217;s not enough to have individual pieces of knowledge; students must also practise combining them in order for practice to become fluent and automatic.
+It's not enough to have individual pieces of knowledge; students must also practise combining them in order for practice to become fluent and automatic.
 To do this, students must learn when and how to apply their skills and knowledge.
-Instructors therefore need to be conscious of the &#8220;when&#8221; and &#8220;how&#8221; as well as the &#8220;what&#8221; in order to help students.
+Instructors therefore need to be conscious of the "when" and "how" as well as the "what" in order to help students.

 Recommendations